 5. Jnana Sambandha

-The disciple of Shiva, Jnana Sambandha is considered to be the third greatest ancient teacher of Shaivism as he was the founder of the Satputra Marga or the path of the son.
+The disciple of Shiva, Jnana Sambandha, is considered the third greatest ancient teacher of Shaivism as he was the founder of the Satputra Marga or the son’s path.
 He was a devotee of Shiva and Parvati from an early age.
 He was a poet too and had composed many poems dedicated to Shiva and Parvati.
-He, along with his teacher Appar, traveled many places in South India and is said to have performed miracles.
+Along with his teacher Appar, he traveled many places in South India and is said to have performed miracles.
 He also had a great disciple Tirunilakanda Yalpanar.

 He is the last of the four greatest ancient teachers of Shaivism and is the founder of Sahamarga or the path of the friend.
 He had a very unusual life; he became a renunciate right before his marriage and traveled many places while singing the songs dedicated to Lord Shiva.
 However, he did get married to a non-Brahmin by the name of Paravai.
 She was also a great devotee of Lord Shiva, but their marriage didn’t last long.
 Then he went to the north of Chennai and found another girl who he got married to.
 Then he lost both his eyesight and suffered throughout.
 However, he gained his eyesight through spiritual discipline and devotion.
 He was also a poet who composed many devotional poems.

 Ammaiyar’s devotion to Shiva is compared to the devotion of Mira Bai towards Krishna.
 She was born into a well-off family and was married to a wealthy merchant at an early age.
 But she was very devoted and was into spiritual yearning.
 So, her husband left her and married another woman.
 Though devoted to Shiva, Ammaiyar couldn’t overcome the traditional respect and her love for her husband, but then she was successful afterward and dedicated her whole life to Shiva.
 She also composed many songs and poems that reflected her love for Lord Shiva.